dvklopfenstein/PrincetonAlgorithms/doc/README_Elementary_Sorts.md

 I found the rendition of intermediate states seen below in the block_str variable from various sorts difficult to visualize.
-It is a sea of letters and words and hard to tell straight out which one is 'bigger', so I wrote some small visualizing code.
+It is a sea of letters and words and hard to tell straight out which word is 'bigger', so I wrote some small visualizing code.
 ```
 def test_849965():
   """Visualize arrays in columns."""